spacebasedguy/GoogleGPT4/README.md

 - Automatically injects GPT-4 generated answers into your Google search results
 - Leverages OpenAI's GPT-4 model for high-quality, relevant answers
 - Easy-to-use Chrome extension
+- Option to separately ask queries by clicking on the extension icon and pressing the button

 ## Installation